dustinwhisman/spacedoor/src/how-to-play/combat.md

   That said, trying to exploit this mechanic won't prevent the enemy from attacking you.
-If you're in a situation where the bad guys want to kill you and you decide to just ignore them, it is well within the Keeper's rights to roll attacks and deal damage, regardless of player actions up to that point.
+If you're in a situation where the bad guys want to kill you and you decide to just ignore them, it is well within the GM's rights to roll attacks and deal damage, regardless of player actions up to that point.

   Depending on your group's preferences, you may choose to pick the order randomly by rolling dice, or players could volunteer to go first, second,